floherent/node-transform-builder/README.md

 But its real power is the scaffolding it provides for building complex data transformation pipelines.
 It takes into account different stages of the build process, including request/response mapping, data validation, and error handling.
+So, if you need to build a complex data transformation pipeline, make the appropriate changes to the [handler](src/handler.ts), [utils](src/utils.ts) files, and JSONata expressions, and you'll be good to go.

 ## Prerequisites